zeroluck/docs/sources/admin-guide/openid-connect/index.md

 ## Overview

+Since [Interop 4](http://www.gluu.co/.fm8t) the Gluu Server has one of the most comprehensive implementations of OpenID Connect.
+The current results from [IntereOp 5](http://www.gluu.co/.iwjk), while not final, also put the Gluu Server at the top of the list.

 [OpenID Connect](http://openid.net/connect) ("Connect") is a profile of OAuth2 which defines a protocol to enable a website or mobile application to authenticate a person at a domain.
 Connect also provides some of the plumbing around authentication to automate